ostreedev/ostree/docs/var.md

 On subsequent upgrades, normally `/var` would not be empty anymore (as it's typically expected that basics like `/var/tmp` etc. are created, if not also other local state such as `/var/log` etc.).
-Hence, *no updates* from the commit/container will be applied.
+Hence, no updates *to existing files* from the commit/container will be applied.

 To be clear then: